Security & Privacy

 - I use short-lived deployment credentials and rotate them regularly

-- The DevTools network tab will show any new outbound destination on first page load — if you ever see a request to a domain that isn't graph.facebook.com, this app's origin, or va.vercel-scripts.com, stop using the tool and email me
+- The DevTools network tab will show any new outbound destination on first page load — if you ever see a request to a domain that isn't graph.facebook.com, this app's origin, va.vercel-scripts.com, googletagmanager.com, or google-analytics.com, stop using the tool and email me

 Meta's API has a vulnerability